jonahkagan/schematic-ipsum/front/contents/readme.md

 Inspired by [Sacha Greif](http://sachagreif.com/why-lorem-ipsum-is-hurting-your-designs/) and sites like [Space Ipsum](http://spaceipsum.com) and [Fillerati](http://fillerati.com), Schematic Ipsum doesn't generate traditional Latin text.
 Instead, it pulls names, titles, and text from featured articles on Wikipedia in order to generate *realistic* data.

+**Designers**, quickly bring your mockups to life with realistic copy.
+**Developers**, populate your test database with structured data.
+**Schema enthusiasts**, iteratively tune your schemas by generating example data.

 ## An Example

 Say we wanted to model users with JSON objects like this one: